 Animals can be some of the most entertaining creatures to observe in their daily life.
 For decades, zoos across the country have allowed people to witness animals in what can closely resemble their natural habitat, and Ellen Trout Zoo does the same.

 This zoo is home to more than 700 animals and has been able to attract over 100,000 yearly visitors steadily.
-If those many people come to this zoo in a year, they must have something worth seeing.
+With so many people coming to this zoo each year, they must have something worth seeing.
 You can find anything and everything at this zoo when it comes to animals.
-If you are looking to see alligators, they have them.
-If you want to see birds, they have various species; anything you want, they will have.

 Lufkin was built on its timber industry during its inaugural years.
 It could very well be why it was able to go down its path of economic growth, so timber and forestry have a close association with the city.
 This non-profit has been collecting log relics since the 1950s, even before it became an established museum.